F.A.Q., Hints and Tech Help

 Finding a boxed copy of the game is pretty hard, your best shot would be places like eBay.

-However, the game has been made available in the Archive.org Online Software Archive, where you can find a free ISO-image of the game.
-Just download it and there you go. :-)
+The game has also been made available in the Archive.org Online Software Archive, where you can find a free ISO-image of the game.
+If you want to go down this road, you will need to find a way to emulate the game on modern machines.
+See below for some info on how to do that.

 Archive.org stores so-called "abandonware", i.e. software of which the copyright holder is not existing anymore or does not care about enforcing their copyright.
 A lot of older games are available there, so check it out and consider a donation to the Internet Archvie (they do lots of other good things and are purely non-profit).